MattechLab/sops/docs/data-collection/data-collection_visuo.md

     - Finally, click copy and go button
 ### Acquire Functional Image

-- Inform the participant that we will start with the fMRI block, therefore the participant will start hearing sounds.
+- Inform the participant that we will start with the fMRI block, therefore the participant will start hearing sounds. <- EXCEPT that this is the visual section
-- Run the BEAT_LIBREoff_BOLD_audio_bis protocol by pressing Continue.
+- Run the BEAT_LIBREoff_BOLD_audio_bis protocol by pressing Continue. <- OK But I don't think we will call this that way, we should be descriptive of what type of acquisition we are running (as much as we do above with the mprage)

 ## Session Completed

 - The exam is over, inform the participant that the session has concluded.
 - At the end of the stimulation click “t” on the experimental laptop and click the round button on the SyncBox to stop the running session.
-- You can proceed with the tear-down protocol.
+- You can proceed with the tear-down protocol. <- AFTER YOU MAKE SURE THAT ALL THE PHYSIO IS PROPERLY STORED

 ## Session Tear-Down